demisto/content-docs/docs/documentation/pack-docs.md

 * "Get smarter.
 This pack utilizes _________ and _______for when _________ is heavily needed"

 ## Pack Videos
-For larger packs that provide at least one end-to-end use case you are encouraged to create a short video for the pack that will be showed in the *Details* tab of the pack in the Marketplace.
-The video file should hosted in youtube.
-The video should contain a more detailed overview of the Pack compared to the *Description* section, but stay tuned to the value proposition of the pack.
+For larger packs that provide at least one end-to-end use case you are encouraged to create a short video or a few videos for the pack that will be showed in the *Details* tab of the pack in the Marketplace.
+The videos files should be hosted in youtube.
+The videos should contain a more detailed overview of the Pack compared to the *Description* section, but stay tuned to the value proposition of the pack.

 ## Pack README